flux-capacitor-io/flux-capacitor-client/README.md

 ---

-> 📌 Tip: Access control is enforced transparently — there’s no need to log or repeat the user or message context.
+> 💡 **Tip:** Access control is enforced transparently — there’s no need to log or repeat the user or message context.
 > Flux automatically maintains correlation metadata between the original request and any errors, logs, or events that
 > follow.